top of page

 Impact of Cognitive Load in Tabletop RPGs

-Cognitive load refers to the mental effort required to process and understand information.
-In tabletop RPGs, cognitive load manifests in various forms, including complex rule systems, intricate character sheets, or decision-making processes during gameplay.
-If the cognitive load becomes too high, players may struggle to enjoy the experience, resulting in disengagement, frustration, or confusion.
+Cognitive load is the mental effort to process and understand information.
+It can manifest in various forms, including complex rule systems, intricate character sheets, or decision-making processes during gameplay.
+If the cognitive load becomes too high, players might struggle to enjoy the experience, resulting in disengagement, frustration, or confusion.

 For instance, imagine a game where players must remember dozens of combat maneuvers, keep track of resources like health, magic, and fatigue, and manage many NPC relationships.
-The cognitive load here could easily exceed Miller's limit, making it difficult for players to fully immerse themselves in the story or strategy.
+The cognitive load here could easily exceed Miller's limit, making it difficult to immerse themselves.

 Miller's Law and the "Fun Factor"